 The first is high uncertainties over firms' wage- and price-setting behavior, which could exert either upward or downward pressure on prices.
-Relatively high wage increases are likely to be achieved in this year's annual spring labor-management wage negotiations, in view of factors such as the need to recruit and retain employees, with labor market conditions tightening.
-While moves to reflect price developments in wages have been strengthening, there remain uncertainties over the extent to which moves to reflect wage developments in selling prices will become widespread.
+While firms' behavior has shifted more toward raising wages and prices, there remain uncertainties over the extent to which moves to reflect wage developments in selling prices will become widespread.
 It is expected in the baseline scenario that the virtuous cycle between wages and prices will continue to intensify.
-However, given that many firms, especially small and medium-sized firms, have reported that it has been difficult to pass on their employees' higher wages to their selling prices, the rise in selling prices could be limited.
+However, given that firms, especially small and medium-sized firms, have continued to report that it has been difficult to pass on their employees' higher wages to their selling prices, the rise in selling prices could be limited.
 Since the behavior and mindset based on the assumption that wages and prices will not increase easily have taken hold in Japanese society for a prolonged period, it is necessary to pay close attention to whether moves to pass on increases in wages and other costs to selling prices will weaken with the waning of the effects of the pass-through to consumer prices of cost increases led by the past rise in import prices.
 On the other hand, moves to reflect wages in selling prices could strengthen to a greater extent than expected, and upward pressure on wages could intensify with labor market conditions tightening.
 In this situation, there is also a possibility that both wages and prices will deviate upward from the baseline scenario, accompanied by a rise in medium- to long-term inflation expectations.

 The second risk is future developments in foreign exchange rates and international commodity prices, as well as the extent to which such developments will spread to import prices and domestic prices.
 This risk may lead prices to deviate either upward or downward from the baseline scenario.
 There are high uncertainties over, for example, the outlook for the global economy, and this could lead to significant fluctuations in international commodity prices.
-Including future developments in global inflation rates and possible fluctuations in foreign exchange markets, how these factors will affect Japan's prices requires due attention.
+In addition, with firms' behavior shifting more toward raising wages and prices recently, exchange rate developments are, compared to the past, more likely to affect prices.